kadet1090/vuex-typings/README.md

 const actions: FooActionsTree = { /* ... */ }
 ```

-Context (defined by `VuexActionContext<TModule>` type) that is passed to action handler should be typed correctly and scoped to passed module:
+Context (defined by `VuexActionContext<TModule, TRoot>` type) that is passed to action handler should be typed correctly and scoped to passed module:

 ```typescript
 const actions: FooActionsTree = {